 You’ve almost reached the finish line.
 You’ve landed an offer for the job you really wanted — all you need to do now is negotiate your salary.
 If you feel hesitant about asking for more than what you were offered, you’re not the first.
-According to a recent Indeed survey, 58% of respondents said they never or rarely negotiate their pay.
+According to a recent Fidelity survey, only 42% of young professionals negotiated their last job offer, yet nearly 9 in 10 (87%) had success.

 The time to go for what you want is now.
 However, be careful.
-Indeed recommends that you counter the initial offer no more than twice.
-Additionally, you should avoid trying to renegotiate a salary offer that you’ve previously agreed to because it will show how little regard you have for the employer’s time.
+Job search site Indeed recommends that you counter the initial offer no more than twice.
+Additionally, you should avoid trying to renegotiate a salary offer that you’ve previously agreed to because it will show you have little regard for the employer.

 To start, do not enter negotiations blindly.
 After all, your preparation could make the difference between an offer that’s thousands more than the initial offer.
 To help you get ready for what may be a financial turning point, here are 10 ways to negotiate a job offer successfully.